AnyLog-co/anylog-demo-ova-scripts/README.md

 # 📣 Summary

-The EdgeLake Demo OVA delivers a multi-node distributed data fabric in a single deployable image.
+The AnyLog Demo OVA delivers a multi-node distributed data fabric in a single deployable image.

 It demonstrates: